neilhartsfield/MACC/Scenarios/ScenarioReadMe.md

 # Scenario 1

 1. Try to solidify Scenario1.txt
+* **sadmin so Scenario1.txt**
  * Why do you think this .TXT file is able to be solidified?

 2. Try to make a change to Scenario1.txt using a NON-UPDATER
 * **echo test >> Scenario1.txt** should yield an Access Denied error

 3. Configure a SKIPLIST to allow modification of this SOLIDIFIED file by a NON-UPDATER process (e.g. cmd.exe)
+* Hint: which skiplist removes the default write protection of solidified files?

 You should:
 * a.) confirm Scenario1.txt is SOLIDIFIED